-Suzuki has a set repertoire of 7 books.
+Suzuki has a set repertoire of seven books.
+The songs are a means to an end, tools to teach skills.
 Each song is tailored to teach specific skills.
-The songs are a means to an end in that they are tools to teach skills.
-Therefore progress is not judged by the number of songs the student can play, but by the quality of their playing.
-There is a high focus on technique and tone from the very beginning so that the students can carry their sense of musicality with them as they go.
+Therefore, progress is not judged by the number of songs the student can play, but by the quality of their playing.
+A high focus on technique and tone is applied from the very beginning so that the students can carry their sense of musicality with them as they go.

 Learn about performing here.

 Learn why repetition is essential here.

 VMA is the Valley’s Premiere Music Academy, with over 15 Professional Music Teachers offering private instruction on more than 30 instruments, voice, music writing, theory, Digital Music (DAW), Suzuki Piano and much more.
 Karin has been giving lessons at VMA since August 2017.

 Valley serves students of all ages with experienced teachers.
 All teachers have either University training or professional performance experience.
 Their convenient location in Waynesboro, Virginia offers a safe location for students to learn.
 Whether you are interested in learning Suzuki piano or another instrument, VMA is a great resource.

 Please visit Valley’s website at http://valleymusicacademy.org/ for more information.